The Lord Mayor's Show

 Roads closed

 Details vary slightly from year to year but essentially the whole City area is closed for most of the day of the Show, admitting no traffic at all.
 Buses are diverted while the Show is on and parking spaces suspended from the Friday afternoon.
-Roads will reopen as early as possible; most likely around 4pm.
+Roads will reopen as early as possible; usually before 4pm.

 Getting here

-Sorry: cars and buses are no help on Show day.
-Tubes, boats and bicycles are much better, the new Elizabeth Line station at Farringdon is ideally placed and there are many nice ways to walk into the City when it is free of traffic.
+Sorry: cars and buses are not allowed into the CIty on Show day.
+Tubes, boats and bicycles are much better, the Elizabeth Line station at Farringdon is well placed and there are many nice ways to walk into the City when it is free of traffic.

 Where to go